Faculty and Staff

 JANEAN HALL (Harpsichord, Organ, Beginning Piano) received the B.S. and B.A. in Music and Education from Concordia College, Seward Nebraska.
 Her areas of expertise are organ performance and harpsichord performance.
 Her principal teachers were Dr. Charles Ore, and Dr. Paul Manz.
 Janean has 35 years of experience as head organist, has played for over 300 weddings as well as funerals, and serves as a professional organist-at-large.
 She has appeared as harpsichordist for various Bach festivals, orchestra performances, and taught harpsichord literature and given harpsichord workshops over the past thirteen years at Carleton.
 She currently plays in a Faculty Baroque Trio.
 Janean teaches the Minnesota Music Listening Class for Waseca High School, and serves as a judge for the official test given to over 73 Minnesota high schools each January.

 MARY BUDD HOROZANIECKI (Violin, Viola) is well known as a dynamic performer and dedicated teacher.
 She is also teaches at Macalester and Augsburg Colleges in Minnesota.
 Mary is frequently invited to present master classes, recitals and lectures throughout the United States and Canada.
-Some of her invited venues have included, The Ohio State University, The University of Nebraska, The University of Iowa, the Crane School of Music, SUNY, Potsdam, the University of Manitoba, the University of Central Florida, and the String Academy at Indiana University.
+Some of her invited venues have included, The Ohio State University, The University of Nebraska, The University of Iowa, the Crane School of Music, SUNY, Potsdam, the University of Manitoba, the University of Central Florida, the String Academy at Indiana University and the "Violin Celebration" at Concordia College in Minnesota along with Jorja Fleezanis (Indiana University) and Karl Paulnack (The Boston Conservatory).
 She has presented at the national conference for the American String Teachers Association on four occasions.
 James Reel wrote about her work in an article for Strings magazine, 2006, entitled, “Vertical Climb”.
 The Minnesota Chapter of this organization awarded her the Master Teacher Award in 1993.
 Ms. Horozaniecki was educated at Indiana University where she studied with Josef Gingold.
 She won two fellowships to study at the Blossom Festival School and spent five summers at the Meadowmount School.
 Her mentors also include Margaret Pardee and Menahem Pressler.
-Ms. Horozaniecki is the violinist for the Chiarina Piano Quartet.
+Ms. Horozaniecki is the violinist for the Chiarina Piano Quartet and the Lowry Hill Chamber Players.
 She is recorded on Centaur and Inscape labels.
 Further information can be found on her website: http://marybuddhorozaniecki.com.

 MARTHA JAMSA (Flute) received the B.F.A. from the University of Minnesota and the M.M. in Flute Performance from Indiana University.
 During the past two decades she has been an active member of several major ensembles, including the South Dakota Symphony Orchestra and the Dakota Wind Quintet, as well as a substitue flutist/piccoloist for the Minnesota Orchestra.
 She has taught flute at South Dakota State University, the University of Sioux Falls, Macalester College.
 She has also served on the Board of Directors for several organizations, including the South Dakota Symphony Orchestra and the Upper Midwest Flute Association.